 The floor in the Kelty Wireless 4 Tent is 98″ x 87″ while the height is 59″.
 The minimum weight is 11 lbs 2 oz.

 The floor in the Kelty Wireless 6 Tent is 118″ x 106″ while the height is 76″.
 The minimum weight is 16 lbs 4 oz.

 All-in-all, Kelty uses a tried-and-true x-pole dome tent design to deliver a solid car camping tent that will keep you dry and last for years.
-The Quick-Corner Tech is nice, but the full-coverage rain fly with two-doors and two vestibules make the Wireless tent series particularly versatile for rainy weekends.
+The Quick-Corner Tech is a nice benefit that makes setup a bit easier, but the full-coverage rain fly with two-doors and two vestibules make the Wireless tent series particularly versatile for rainy weekends.
 Highly recommended.